Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

-The Duke Blue Devils (2-1) are a heavy 16-point favorite heading into their matchup on Saturday, September 25, 2021 against the Kansas Jayhawks (1-2).
-The total has been set at 57.5 points for this matchup.
+The Duke Blue Devils (2-1) are an overwhelming 16-point favorite heading into their matchup on Saturday, September 25, 2021 against the Kansas Jayhawks (1-2).
+A 57-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.